Microsoft Recommenders - Python utilities for building recommender systems

 - Logistic Loss

-The models submodule contains implementations of various algorithms that can be used in addition to external packages to evaluate and develop new recommender system approaches.
+The recommender submodule contains implementations of various algorithms that can be used in addition to external packages to evaluate and develop new recommender system approaches.
 A description of all the algorithms can be found on this table.
 The following is a list of the algorithm utilities:

 - Convolutional Sequence Embedding Recommendation (CASER)